garimaverma449/Git-Practice/README.md

 This command list all the files that have to be committed or will show the working tree status.
 _Usage_

+* Thid command displays the state of the working directory and the staging area.
 ```bash
 git status
 ```
+* This command will give the output in short-format
 ```bash
 git status -s
 ```
+* This command will give the status history of the branch name mentioned.
 ```bash
 git status <branchname>
 ```